As someone who has worked from home almost exclusively for the past four years, I’ve learnt a thing or two about getting the most out of it.

 Get dressed — every day.

 This will mean something different depending on the tasks you have to complete within the day and how you’re feeling overall, but I do think it’s important to get yourself ready enough to distinguish between work and life.
 Sometimes this is as simple as brushing my hair and putting on some leggings, other times this can be the full shebang with a blazer on top.
 Distinguishing between the ‘hey, I just rolled out of bed’ and the ‘hey, I’m ready to work’ is an important step for a healthy mental state in and around your job.
-To be clear — I’m not against comfortable footwear when working from home.
-That’s the one guilty pleasure I refuse to give up on.

 It’s all about the ambiance.